jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 (src: Databricks copyright)

-The database is RDS and stores all the information about customers metadata, and workspace.
+On AWS, the database is RDS and stores all the information about customers metadata, and workspace.

 Cluster manager is part of the control plane and helps admin to manage Spark Cluster.
 The Cluster manager is an extension of the Spark CM with nicer user interface.